Instructions for Authors

 • Supplemental data (if any)

-• The name and e-mail address of the contact author who will check the proof of the paper.
+• Full name and e-mail address of the contact author who will check the proof of the paper.

 Once the manuscript is modified/corrected according to the reviewer’s suggestions and finally approved for publication, there will be no further opportunity to edit it.
 Any essential changes after this point will be published as corrigenda.
 After acceptance of the article and before its publication, our editorial staff will respond to any submission inquiry within two working days.
 On publication of the article, all authors of the manuscript will receive a web link, which directs you to the published article on the Journal website.